Never too Old: Play Guitar and Reclaim Your Musical Joy

 Okay, let's say it plainly: comparing yourself to some conservatory-trained 17-year-old is emotional sabotage in a cap and gown.

 They're on a completely different path.
 They're learning for competition, for grades, for conservatories, for external validation.
-That's fine for them.
+Fine for them.
 But it's not your path.

 Comparison kills creativity.